Ready To RISE

 A: Ready to RISE is targeted at women who are exploring social enterprise, so at the pre-start-up stage.
 Ready to RISE can help you clarify your idea(s) and in make the decision whether or not to start a social enterprise.
 We will then signpost you to support and possible funding to take the next steps.

-If you have a clear idea and want to set up a social enterprise, you can access support via Just Enterprise [link].
+If you already have a clear idea and want to set up a social enterprise, you can access support via Just Enterprise.

 About Social Businesses